NLTM-LID/LID/Readme.md

 # Spoken Language Identification using u-vector

+This work is the 1st version of the spoken language identification (LID) task.
+It uses the pre-trained model based on the u-vector method (u-vector with WSSL models).

-This repository contains the Python script of a graphical user interface (GUI) and the command line interface (CLI) for Spoken Language Identification using u-vector and u-vector with WSSL models.
-The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using both u-vector and u-vector with WSSL models.
+This repository contains the Python script of a graphical user interface (GUI) and the command line interface (CLI) for Spoken Language Identification using u-vector with WSSL model.
+The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using u-vector with WSSL models.

-The CLI also identifies the language of spoken audio using both u-vector and u-vector with WSSL models, but it takes either a single audio file or a directory containing multiple audio files as input.
+The CLI also identifies the language of spoken audio using u-vector with WSSL models, but it takes either a single audio file or a directory containing multiple audio files as input.

-Both tasks use the pre-trained models to identify the language of the spoken audio.
+Both tasks, GUI and CLI uses the pre-trained models to identify the language of the spoken audio.
 The minimum duration of the spoken audio should be around 5-10 seconds.

 ## Note: Please follow the corresponding Readme.md file for more details.

+# Limitation
+These models are trained on speech datasets taken from the EkStep repository collected from TV/Radio news, YouTube videos, recordings, etc. These datasets do not cover all possible types of speech such as dialects, accents, channels, and domains.
+Therefore, these models may fail in the following conditions.

+- Presence of unfamiliar dialects and accents.
+- Presence of high domain mismatch.
+- Contains too much noise and unclear speech.

 # Acknowledgement